Cafe Hon: "Hon" as a trademark

 In November 2010, Whiting trademarked the term "hon" for use on napkins, buttons, hats and other promotional material to promote Cafe Hon.
-The trademark, as stated by Whiting, doesn't prevent anyone from saying "hon" or using it in general conversation.
+The trademark, as stated by Whiting, does not prevent anyone from saying "hon" or using it in general conversation.
 The trademark issue was criticized by Dan Rodricks, columnist for The Baltimore Sun: "You can't own something that doesn't belong to you....
 'Hon' isn't unique to Denise Whiting, no matter how special she wants us to believe she is."

 The dispute prompted street protests on December 19, 2010, by Baltimore residents.

 On November 7, 2011, during the taping for Kitchen Nightmares, Whiting held a press conference with Gordon Ramsay present where she announced that she would be relinquishing the "Hon" trademark.
 Ramsay said that, with Cafe Hon, "There was a level of hatred that was almost untouchable.
 I've never known a restaurant to have such a huge issue."
 The Cafe Hon episode of Kitchen Nightmares was briefly described in a Baltimore Sun article, stating that while a typical episode features "slovenly kitchens and indolent staffs," the Cafe Hon episode dealt with a "unique" public relations issue, "one woman vs. a city."
 Whiting said that the controversy over trademarking the word "Hon" had a huge toll on her business and her own health.
 Since it was first revealed in December 2010 that "Hon" was trademarked to her, she estimated a "20 to 25 percent drop off" in sales and that she needed to sell her individual retirement accounts (IRAs) just to meet payroll.

 Whiting filed to have the trademark canceled and announced it on Facebook on November 11, 2011.